facelessuser/coloraide/docs/src/markdown/index.md

 c.to_string()
 ```

-ColorAide was designed to be fairly easy library to pick up and start using.
-The idea was to have a simple interface to
+ColorAide was designed to be a fairly easy library to pick up and start using.
+The idea was to have a simple interface
-specify any color, and once you have that color, you can convert it to any color you wish, manipulate it, mix it with
+to specify any color, and once you have that color, you can convert it to any color you wish, manipulate it, mix it with
-other colors, and then optionally get the color data or output into CSS strings.
-If desired, color spaces can be
+other colors, and then optionally serialize into CSS strings.

-overridden to output strings in other string formats or simply use the raw color data to manually construct the desired
-output, but the primary focus was providing output in the familiar CSS output.
+While CSS is the primary focus for string parsing and serialization, ColorAide is also flexible and color space classes
+can be subclassed to create spaces that can accept non-CSS string inputs or serialize to non-CSS strings.
+Additionally,
+the raw color data can be used in any way the user sees fit: perform calculations, construct their own output, etc.

 There are many color libraries out there, and if you happen to be looking for a library that is more for scientific
 work, then maybe a library like [Colour Science](https://github.com/colour-science/colour) is more appropriate.
 That is